 Can You Get a HELOC with Low Credit Scores?

-Although most second mortgage lenders set a minimum credit requirement for HELOC, some may consider applicants for a HELOC with a low credit score or a poor credit history, provided they meet other requirements well above the minimum.
+Although most second mortgage lenders set a minimum credit requirement for a home equity line of credit, some may consider applicants for a HELOC with a low credit score or a poor credit history, provided they meet other HELOC requirements well above the minimum.

 If you have a higher equity in your home, you can use that to your advantage by requesting a smaller HELOC.
 That will essentially bring your CLTV down and improve your chances.